nuvem-fiscal/nuvemfiscal-sdk-net/docs/CteApi.md

 <a name="consultarstatussefazcte"></a>
 # **ConsultarStatusSefazCte**
-> DfeVisaoGeralSefazStatus ConsultarStatusSefazCte (string cpfCnpj = null)
+> DfeVisaoGeralSefazStatus ConsultarStatusSefazCte (string cpfCnpj)

 Consulta do Status do Serviço na SEFAZ Autorizadora